Boundary controllability for a one-dimensional heat equation with a singular inverse-square potential: Open problems

 involving a singular inverse-square potential whose singularities arise all over the boundary of the space domain $(0,1)$.

 First of all, we mention that this problem cannot be treated with the moment method, since in this case with two singular potentials we do not have an explicit knowledge of the spectrum of the operator.

-We believe that an approach that can be successful would be to derive an appropriate Carleman estimate for the adjoint problem associated to \eqref{1d_heat_2p}.
-Of course, since our intention would be to obtain boundary controllability acting from $x=0$, this estimate would need to take into account the degeneracy of the normal derivative of the solution of the equation approaching that point.
+We believe that an approach that could be successful would be to derive an appropriate Carleman estimate for the adjoint problem associated to \eqref{1d_heat_2p}.
+On the other hand, as we were discussing in point 1, this issue is far from being trivial.

-However, this is not an easy problem.
-Since we showed that the first derivative of the solution of equation \eqref{1d_heat_2p} behaves as $x^{-\frac{1}{2}+\frac{1}{2}\sqrt{1-4\mu_1}}$ approaching $x=0$, we have to take into account this fact if we want to control the equation acting from that point.
-This, of course, would reflect on the choice of the weight that we shall employ in the Carleman estimate.
-We believe that this weight should be in the form $\sigma(x,t)=\theta(t)p(x)$, with a function $p$ involving $x^{2\lambda_1+1}$ as leading term, with $\lambda_1=\frac{1}{2}-\frac{1}{2}\sqrt{1-4\mu_1}$.

-Nevertheless, this choice appears not to be a suitable one for all values of the coefficient $\mu_1$, since the quantity $2\lambda_1+1$ becomes negative for $\mu_1<-3/4$, hence producing a weight $\sigma$ which is not bounded approaching the boundary.
-On the other hand, to understand which function could allow to obtain the right boundary term in the inequality, without generating singularities, is not an elementary issue.

-To obtain a Carleman estimate for \eqref{1d_heat_2p} is, therefore, a very fascinating and challenging problem, which would have many applications and extensions.
-Just to mention one, it would be interesting to analyse whether it is possible to obtain a similar Carleman estimate for a variant of \eqref{1d_heat_2p} involving a source term, in order to then consider non-linear problems.

 \item Related to equation \eqref{1d_heat_2p}, a natural question would be the following: can we deduce a controllability result for an equation degenerating at both endpoints like

 with $\alpha_1, \alpha_2\in [0,1)$ and Dirichlet control at the degenerate point?